Plates of food at Esra Restaurant, Amsterdam

 • price 3 of 4

 The ‘Golden Pheasant Hotel’ is not a hotel at all, but an enormous restaurant housed in a former garage in Noord (with some quaint old cars still left inside).
 Located on the River IJ, this is a particularly good choice in summer, when the garage doors open wide and it feels like the entire dining room is outdoors.
-It’s not fancy – you’ll sit on red plastic chairs – but servers are attentive.
-Modern bistro-style French food is prepped in an open kitchen and served at reasonable prices.
+It’s not fancy – you’ll sit on red plastic chairs – but servers are attentive, and the views are fabulous.
+Come for modern bistro-style French food, prepped in an open kitchen and served at actually reasonable prices (and follow up with a stroll around Noord).

 Price: Mid-range